Application tutorial – Meltzer Project Grant

 Awarding the Research Grant Fund

-The list of awarded grants is published on the Melzter Fund website 8.
-March, and letters of acceptance are sent to the recipients of the grant by mail and email.
+The list of awarded grants is published on the Melzter Fund website on March 8th, and letters of acceptance are sent to the recipients of the grant by mail and email.
 Students and Ph.D. candidates at the University of Bergen receive the funds to a project account at the department or research centre they are affiliated with.
 For external applicants who receive a grant, the funds are paid to a personal bank account.

 Questions or inquiries concerning an application for a Meltzer Fund Research Grant for students and Ph.D. candidates can be directed to The Division of Student Affairs at the University of Bergen, telephone +47 55 58 21 41, or via email: firstname.lastname@example.org.